2023 Funding Cycle

-Applicants for this award are encouraged to contact the Center for Educational Resources (CER) directly at [email protected] for assistance in preparing an educational research proposal.
-The CER can assist with the following:
+Applicants for this award are encouraged to contact the Center for Teaching Excellence and Innovation (CTEI) directly at [email protected] for assistance in preparing an educational research proposal.
+The CTEI can assist with the following:

-- Developing of questions for interviews and focus groups.
+- developing questions for interviews and focus groups

-- Identifying the analytic method corresponding to research design.
+- identifying the analytic method corresponding to a research design